epfl-ada/ada-2024-project-gear5/README.md

 Week 11 -- 25/11 - 01/12:
 - [ ] Focus on Homework 2
 - [ ] Finish the first part of the project
-    - [ ] Timeseries analysis to find "golden ages"
+    - [ ] Success yearly arrays analysis to find "golden ages"
     - [ ] Vizualisation of the results found

 Week 12 -- 02/12 - 08/12:
 - [ ] Data vizualisation for second part
-- [ ] Using predictive models on the timeseries for part 3
+- [ ] Using predictive models on the success yearly arrays for part 3

 Week 13 -- 09/12 - 15/12:
 - [ ] Start writing the story.
 Will need to complete work done with more vizualisations